Dogs: Hip Dysplasia, cause, and treatment

 The symptoms of hip dysplasia begin to show up in young dogs either at an early age or as they get old.
 The symptoms of each dog may vary as it depends primarily on the level of inflammation, severity, duration, and degree of looseness of the joint.
 Some common symptoms include:

-There are only a few treatments for hip dysplasia in dogs, the treatment options depend according to the severity of the disease.
-If the disease is not severe then changing your dog lifestyle can help to overcome this disease, but if the disease is serious then it is necessary to have surgery.
-There are some tips that can help your dog in the treatment of hip dysplasia such as reducing weight, have exercise and use joints supplements for dogs.
+There are only a few treatments for hip dysplasia in dogs, and the treatment options depend on the severity of the disease.
+If the condition is not severe, then changing your dog's lifestyle can help overcome this disease, but if the disease is severe, it is necessary to have surgery.
+Some tips can help your dog in the treatment of hip dysplasia, such as reducing weight, exercising, and using joint supplements.

 How to prevent hips dysplasia in dogs: